deficollective/defiscan/src/content/protocols/pwn/ethereum.md

 | PWNSimpleLoanDutchAuctionProposal | makeProposal | Makes an onchain proposal.
 Checks in this function are derived from _makeProposal. | Proposer |
 | PWNSimpleLoanDutchAuctionProposal | acceptProposal | Accepts a given proposal.
 Checks in this function are derived from _acceptProposal. | Loan contract specified in an offer |
 | PWNUtilizedCredit | utilizeCredit | Updates utilised credit for an account.
 This is used to share credit between different proposal types.
 Malicious actor could update the utilised credit to go over the credit limit. | Contract with a valid tag in PWNHub |

-## Dependencies

-No external dependency has been found.

-## Exit Window

-Parameter changes don't affect existing running loans, therefor there isn't a need for an exit window.
-Once a user starts using the protocol (creates a loan), the rules cannot change.

-## Security Council

-No security council needed because on-chain governance is in place.